UserEngage/userengage-wordpress/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/userengage` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the UserEngage.io screen to configure the plugin
+3. Use the UserEngage.io screen to configure the plugin

+or download form WordPress.org plugin directory: https://wordpress.org/plugins/userengage-live-chat-marketing-automation-integration/

 == Frequently Asked Questions ==